How To Request Child Support Modification

 - One of the parents remarries and takes on additional familial responsibilities.
 It is not unusual for parties to remarry after divorce.
 Asking for an adjustment in order to support other children is acceptable.

 You may request a permanent or temporary change to your child support payments depending on the circumstances.

-The court is the only entity that can make a change to the amount of child support ordered.
+Only the court can make a change to the amount of child support ordered.
 You will be required to file a request with the court to change the current support order and present evidence as to why the change is needed.
 If your request is due to a decrease in income, you will need to provide proof of income and the likely duration of this salary.
 If you believe your ex-spouse has received a significant raise, you may also request proof.
 A family law attorney can be an invaluable resource in this process.

 If you have experienced a change in circumstances and need to modify an existing child support order, we can help.
-Mr. Rombro has been handling these matters for over 40 years and can work with you to develop a strategy that fits your needs.
-To schedule an initial consultation, contact us online or call us at (310) 545-1900.
+Our attorneys have been handling these matters for over 40 years and can work with you to develop a strategy that fits your needs.